lisa-lumos/designing-data-intensive-applications/03-storage-and-retrieval.md

 If you have trillions of rows and PBs of data in your fact tables, storing and querying them efficiently becomes challenging.
 While dimension tables are usually much smaller (millions of rows).

+In most OLTP databases, storage is laid out in a row-oriented fashion.
+While for OLAP databases, it is columnar.

+For column compression of column-oriented data, tne technique that is particularly effective in data warehouses is bitmap encoding.